ZeMingoh233/LasMonjas/README.md

 - There are custom messages for match duration, stolen flag and scored point, also the game score is always displayed.
 - Flags positions are marked by a team color corresponding arrow.
 - If the player who has the flag disconnects from the match, the flag stays where that player was.
+- Revive Time value is calculated by subtracting Invencibility Time value from it, for example if Revive Time is 8 and Invencibility Time is 3, players will revive after 5 seconds but will be invencible for another 3 seconds after reviving.

 -----------------------